palantir/gulp-bower-overrides/README.md

 #### iterator

 Map function to call for each file in stream.
-Receives `(file, json)` arguments and returns new JSON content.
+Receives `(json, file)` arguments and returns new JSON content.

 ## License